Sebastián Sáez

-Jorge Sebastián Sáez (/es/ born 24 January 1985), known as Sebastián Sáez, is an Argentine footballer who plays as a striker for Chilean club Unión La Calera.
+Jorge Sebastián Sáez (/es/ born 24 January 1985), known as Sebastián Sáez, is an Argentine naturalized Chilean footballer who plays as a striker for Chilean club Unión La Calera.

 Career

 In 2016, he signed with Emirates Club.

 For the 2024 season, Sáez signed with Huachipato, then the Chilean champion.
 In 2025, he returned to Unión La Calera after his stint with them in 2020–2022.

+Personal life

+Sáez got Chilean nationality by residence at the beginning of 2025.